bluesky-social/atproto-website/content/guides/overview.md

 ## Identity

-Users are identified by domain names in AT Protocol.
-These domains map to cryptographic URLs which secure the user's account and its data.
+Participants are identified by domain names in AT Protocol.
+These domains map to cryptographic URLs which secure the participant's account and its data.

 ![Identities](/img/identities.jpg)

 ## Data repositories

-User data is exchanged in [signed data repositories](/guides/data-repos).
+Participant data is exchanged in [signed data repositories](/guides/data-repos).
 These repositories are collections of records which include posts, comments, likes, follows, media blobs, etc.

 ![Data repos](/img/data-repos.jpg)